chazzka/clanekforest/clanek.md

  1. Each of the vertices gets assigned a space bounded by ranges.\
-Each range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.
+Each range should be reasonable enough to allow all the domain space to be separated correctly.

  3. The split point is in the middle of the given feature's *range*.
  4. The input observations are only used to detect leaves.